olgapombo/olgapombo.github.io/teaching_doctoral_program.md

 ### [Doctoral Program "Philosophy of Science, Technology, Art and Society" (FCTAS)](https://phd-fctas.campus.ciencias.ulisboa.pt/)
 International PhD Program funded by the Portuguese Foundation for Science and Technology (FCT), Faculty of Sciences, University of Lisbon (2014-2024).
-Overall comment from FCT international Evaluation Panel 2013: "Exceptionally strong with essentially no weaknesses”

 * Epistemology (2014-2016)
 * Themes and Problems of Contemporary Philosophy of Science (2014-2016)